Victoria McIntosh holds the child-size jacket her mother made her to wear to residential school. Photo: Kathleen Martens/APTN News

 McIntosh said she was in the bathroom when the stall door opened as she was getting ready to sit down.

-She said it felt like the attack lasted anywhere from one to five minutes as she illustrated how the priest used one arm to pin her against the wall and his other to touch her over her clothers.
+She said it felt like the alleged attack lasted anywhere from one to five minutes as she illustrated how the priest used one arm to pin her against the wall and the other to touch her over her clothes.
 She said she was dresed in her school uniform – a wool jumper sometimes worn with a shirt underneath.

-“He said don’t say nothing,” she added, noting he tried to “come after me.”
-She said she skinned her knee after falling while running.
+“He said, ‘Don’t say nothing’,” she testified, adding he tried to “come after me.”
+She said she skinned her knee while falling as she ran away.

-Massé, who had black hair back then, had glasses, a receding hairline and “a grin,” McIntosh told Court of King’s Bench judge Candace Grammond.
+Massé had dark hair, glasses, a receding hairline and “a grin,” McIntosh told Court of King’s Bench judge Candace Grammond.

 Court documents reveal names of more than 100 alleged residential school abusers

-But Massé said he was working as a teacher at the day school – not the administrator – the year McIntosh alleged he assaulted her.
+Massé said he was a teacher at the day school – not an administrator – the year McIntosh alleged he assaulted her.

-He agreed with whom McIntosh said was her teacher that year but denied everything she alleged.
-And noted he would “definitely not” hang out in the girls’ washroom.
+He agreed with whom McIntosh identified as being her teacher that year but denied everything else she alleged.
+And said he would “definitely not” hang out in the girls’ washroom.

 “No, I never visited the bathrooms in the new school,” he said.
 “Staff had their own bathrooms.”

-Outside court, the cleric didn’t answer questions from reporters.
+Outside court, the cleric wouldn’t answer questions from reporters.